 Good sportsmanship must be displayed at all times by players, coaches, officials, and fans!
 The following behavior will not be tolerated, including but not limited to:

 Throwing bats, helmets, or other equipment

 Taunting, intimidating, or being mean and disrespectful to other players, umpires, coaches, and team fans

 Coaches are to address this behavior with players immediately upon offense.
 Violations herein will be subject to the Sanctions Policy.
 Unsportsmanlike conduct of any manner may cause immediate ejection from the park grounds, removal from position, and/or any other sanctions deemed necessary from the league Board of Directors.

 Rules of the Field

 Athletic supporters are required for all male players.
 A supporter and cup is required for all male catchers.
-Although cups are not required for all positions, it is strongly encouraged for all male players.
+Although cups are not required for all positions, they are strongly encouraged for all male players.